 The Thachers continued to live at 135 Commonwealth during the 1897-1898 winter season, but moved thereafter to The Holland at 50 Commonwealth.

-On June 22, 1899, 135 Commonwealth was purchased from Isabel Thacher by Frances Spofford (Hall) Russell, widow of William Augustus Russell, and their son, William Augustus Russell, Jr. William Augustus Russell, Sr., had been a paper manufacturer and US Congressman; prior to his death in January of 1899, they had lived at 35 Beacon.
+On June 22, 1899, 135 Commonwealth was purchased from Isabel Thacher by Frances Spofford (Hall) Russell, widow of William Augustus Russell, and their son, William Augustus Russell, Jr. William Augustus Russell, Sr., had been a paper manufacturer and US Congressman.
+Prior to his death in January of 1899, they had lived at 35 Beacon and, before that, at 163 Marlborough.
 They also maintained a home, Lakeview Farm, in North Andover.
 William Augustus Russell, Jr., was associated with his father’s business and, after his death, assumed responsibility for its management.

 On September 11, 1901, William Russell transferred his interest in 135 Commonwealth to his mother.

-By 1903, Richard and Mary Russell had moved to 135 Commonwealth to live with his mother and brother.
-By the 1905-1906 winter season, they had moved to 386 Beacon.
+By 1903, Richard and Mary (Sutton) Russell had moved to 135 Commonwealth to live with his mother and brother.
+In November of 1905 they purchased 491 Commonwealth, but moved first to 386 Beacon for the 1905-1906 winter season, and then to 491 Commonwealth when it was ready for occupancy.

 On June 28, 1907, 135 Commonwealth was purchased from Frances Russell by Rodolphe Louis Agassiz.
 He and his wife, Maria Dallas (Scott) Agassiz, made it their home.
-They previously lived in Hamilton, where they continued to maintain a home.
+They also maintained a home in Hamilton, which previously had been their year-round residence.

 Rodolphe Agassiz was president of the Calumet and Hecla Consolidated Copper Company, founded by his father, Alexander Agassiz.